UDSSL/now-reading/README.md

 ### UDSSL Now Reading Demonstration

 *Demonstration* of the widget front end functionality.
 Discover more ways to integrate the functionality to your site.
 Instructions for the inspection of WordPress Heartbeats.
-[Live Demo][4]
+[Visit for a Live Demo][4]

 [1]: http://udssl.com/udssl-now-reading/now-reading-widget/
 [2]: http://udssl.com/udssl-now-reading/now-reading-settings/